LoginRadius/docs/content/tutorial/golang/index.md

 ## Install SDK

-Add project dependency of LoginRadius SDK by running the following command in the command line:
+Add project dependency of LoginRadius SDK by running the following commands in the command line:

 `go get github.com/LoginRadius/go-sdk`

+`go get golang.org/x/crypto/pbkdf2`

 Upon installation, you will find LoginRadius Golang SDK in the go.mod.
 The following displays the project structure: